What is Electrodeionization?

-Electrodeionization (EDI) is an electrically-driven water treatment technology that uses electricity, ion exchange and resin to remove ionized species from water.
-The combination of ion-exchange resins and ion-exchange membranes, which are used to move ionic impurities into a waste or concentrate water stream leaving purified product water.
+Electrodeionization (EDI) is an electrically-driven water treatment technology that uses electricity, ion exchange membranes and resin to remove ionized species from water.

-Water enters the EDI module, where an applied current forces ions to move through the resins and across the membranes.
-These ions are collected into concentrate streams which can then be put to drain or be recycled.
-The deionized product water can then be used directly or undergo further treatment for enhanced water purity.
+The EDI module consists of a set of chambers filled with ion exchange resins and separated by ion-exchange membranes.
+Water enters the module, where an applied electrical field at right-angles to the flow forces ions to move through the resins and across the membranes.
+These impurity ions are not permanently bound to the media but instead are collected into concentrate streams which can be directed to drain or recycled.
+The deionized product water can be used directly or undergo further treatment for enhanced water purity.

+The EDI module acts, in effect, as an ion exchange bed which is continuously regenerated electrically.
 When the ions are moved through the resins and between the cation or anion selective membranes, they are exchanged for H+ and OH- ions.
-Ions that become bound to the ion exchange resins migrate to a separate chamber under the influence of an externally applied electric field.
-This also produces the H+ and OH- ions necessary to maintain the resins in their regenerated state.
+Ions that become bound to the ion exchange resins eventually migrate to a separate chamber under the influence of the externally applied electric field; this also produces the H+ and OH- ions necessary to maintain the resins in their regenerated state.
 Ions in the separate chamber are flushed to waste.